TomographicImaging/CIL/README.md

 #### Install Dependencies

-We suggest creating a conda environment with all the dependencies for building CIL running the following shell script depending on operating system:
+We suggest creating a conda environment with all the dependencies for building CIL using the appropriate command for your operating system:

 | OS | Command | Status |
 |----|----|----|